lab-cosmo/sphericart/docs/src/index.rst

 implementation is detailed in this `paper <https://arxiv.org/abs/2302.08381>`_.

 The library is natively available in Python, C and C++.
-In addition, our PyTorch-based implementation also provides fast spherical harmonics evaluation on GPUs.
+In addition, our PyTorch-based implementation provides fast spherical harmonics evaluation on GPUs.

-This documentation contains two quick guides on how to install and use the library, as well as a more comprehensive display of the API.
+This documentation contains two quick guides on how to install and use the library, as well as a more comprehensive display of its API.

 .. toctree::
     :maxdepth: 1